 Nationally Recognized

-FABE is ranked consistently among the top programs in the nation for our undergraduate biological and agricultural engineering programs according to U.S. News and World Report
+In 2024, FABE ranked 10th among undergraduate biological and agricultural engineering programs according to U.S. News and World Report.
+FABE is ranked consistently among the top programs in the nation in this category.

 Job Outcomes